 How does the flu vaccination work?

-So what do mums think about the flu vaccine?
+So, what do mums think about the flu vaccine?
 We ask the Honeykids Team…

-“I am pro-vaccine.
-Last year, my then one-year-old son Alonso had the flu vaccine because we were traveling to Korea and didn’t want him to get sick.
+Mum-of-two, Jana says, “If you can do something to prevent your kids from getting sick, that’s better than nothing.
+I am definitely pro-vaccine.
+One of my sons, Alonso, had the flu vaccine when he was one because we were travelling to Korea and didn’t want him to get sick.
 Although the vaccine doesn’t prevent the flu, it keeps the symptoms at bay.
-He didn’t get sick, but I don’t think it has anything to do with the vaccine.
-My stance is that if you can do something to prevent your kids from getting sick (even if it’s a slim chance), you still tried and that’s better than nothing.”
+Luckily he didn’t get sick!
+This might have been the case regardless of the vaccine, but my stance is that if you can do something to prevent your kids from getting sick (even if it’s a slim chance), then that’s better than nothing.”

 1. There’s no point vaccinating because the flu vaccination changes every year.

-2. The flu is just like a cold, but a bit more serious, it’s not that dangerous.
+2. The flu is just like a cold, but a bit more serious.
+It’s not that dangerous.

-Dr Leong: “Influenza is more than a serious cold.
+“Influenza is more than a serious cold.
 It is very dangerous.
 The risk of dying or getting hospitalised is several times higher compared to a cold.”

 3. My child is super healthy and never gets sick.

-Dr Leong: “Every child falls sick when they start attending school.
+“Every child falls sick when they start attending school.
 It is part of growing up.
 Influenza lurks around, and strikes when you least expect it.”

 5. My child already gets too many shots.

-Dr Leong: “Vaccines prevent many illnesses which would otherwise have taken a toll on the lives of our young children.
+“Vaccines prevent many illnesses which would otherwise have taken a toll on the lives of our young children.
 Compared to children in the 1960s where there were little or no vaccinations, children today have a better survival rate and less morbidity.
 All these can be attributed to the availability of clean water and vaccinations.
 In other words, getting many shots protects the child from many diseases.”

-6. The vaccine isn’t 100% effective.
+6. The flu vaccine isn’t 100% effective.

-Dr Leong: “It’s true that the flu vaccine is not 100% effective and breakthrough flu may occur, but those individuals tend to have a milder form of the disease.
+“It’s true that the flu vaccine is not 100% effective, and breakthrough flu may occur, but those individuals tend to have a milder form of the disease.
 A study reported a few years ago noted that although individuals who have had the influenza vaccine may still fall sick with influenza, they are less likely to require hospitalisation or develop severe complications compared to those who have not had the vaccine.”

 7. My child is allergic to the vaccine.

-Dr Leong: “If your child is allergic to the vaccine, they should not take it.
+“If your child is allergic to the vaccine, they should not take it.
 But it is very, very rare to have an allergy to the vaccine.
 The recommendations are still to proceed with the vaccine even with an egg allergy.
 The exception to this is for individuals who develop an anaphylactic shock to eggs, those who have had a prior allergic reaction to the influenza vaccine, or those who have had Guillain-Barré syndrome, an extremely rare condition that may develop after an influenza vaccine (risks of 1 in 1 million).”

-Dr Leong: “Several studies have shown its efficacy in children, especially those who are immunocompromised, with asthma or respiratory difficulties.
+“Several studies have shown its efficacy in children, especially those who are immunocompromised, with asthma or respiratory difficulties.
 The irony is that the poorer the health of the individual, the greater the benefit.”

 9. I can prevent the flu with Vitamin D supplements and a healthy diet.

-Dr Leong: “Having adequate vitamin D supplements and a healthy diet may reduce the more severe symptoms, but it does not negate you from an infection.
+“Having adequate vitamin D supplements and a healthy diet may reduce the more severe symptoms, but it does not negate you from an infection.
 Only the influenza vaccine may prevent the disease.”